 A Panel Member or Alternate Member shall, upon any change in the interests referred to in Paragraph 8.3.4(b)(iii), disclose such changes (in writing) to the Panel Secretary).

-Upon a change in employment of a Panel Member or Alternate Member, he shall so notify the Panel Secretary and shall endeavour to obtain from his new employer and provide to the Panel Secretary a letter in the terms required in Paragraph 8.3.4(b)(ii); and he shall be removed from office if he does not do so within a period of sixty (60) days after such change in employment.
+Upon a change in employment of a Panel Member or Alternate Member, they shall so notify the Panel Secretary and shall endeavour to obtain from their new employer and provide to the Panel Secretary a letter in the terms required in Paragraph 8.3.4(b)(ii); and they shall be removed from office if they do not do so within a period of sixty (60) days after such change in employment.

 The interests of any Panel Member or Alternate Member referred to in Paragraph 8.3.4(b)(iii) are: